All flight path maps/Osaka to Sapporo

 The Sea of Japan is frequently overcast in winter, but the Alps can appear above lower cloud layers; Hokkaido's flat approach terrain is usually visible on descent.

-What is the best side of plane for Osaka to Sapporo?
+What is the best side for Osaka to Sapporo?